hackingthemarkets/prediction-market-assistant/README.md

-# prediction-market-assistant
+# Prediction Market Assistant

-prediction market assistant using kalshi API and perplexity sonar api
+Prediction market assistant using the Kalshi API and Perplexity Sonar API